-NERVOUS TISSUE
+NERVOUS TISSUS

-- They are highly specialized tissue due to which the animals are able to perceive and respond to the stimuli. - Their functional unit is called as nerve cell or neuron. - Cell body is cyton covered by plasma membrane. - Short hari like extensions rising from cyton are Dendron which are further subdivided into dendrities. - Axon is long, tail like cylindrical process with fine branches at the end Axon is covered by a sheath. - Nerve Ending of one neuron is very closely placed to the dendrons of another neuron to carry impulses from one to another neuron in the form of electrochemical waves.
+- They are highly specialized tissues due to which the animals are able to perceive and respond to the stimuli. - Their functional unit is called as nerve cell or neuron. - Cell body is cyton covered by plasma membrane. - Short hair like extensions rising from cyton are dendrons which are further subdivided into dendrities. - Axon is long, tail like cylindrical structure with fine branches at the end Axon is covered by a sheath, which is known as myelin sheath. - Nerve ending of one neuron is very closely placed to the dendrons of another neuron to carry impulses from one neuron to another neuron in the form of electrochemical waves.
 This close proximity is called as synapse.